Birchgrove, New South Wales: Transport

-Birchgrove ferry wharf provides access to the Cockatoo Island ferry services which run services between Circular Quay and Cockatoo Island.
+Birchgrove ferry wharf is served by Sydney Ferries' Cockatoo Island ferry services which run services between Circular Quay and Cockatoo Island.

 Transit Systems operates a service from Birchgrove Park to the Art Gallery of New South Wales via the Queen Victoria Building (QVB).
 During peak hours and in the evening, this service terminates at QVB.

 Recreation

 Birchgrove is home to the Balmain Sailing Club, which hosts the annual Balmain Regatta, claimed to be the oldest regatta in Australia, run for the first time in 1849.